Pause, hike, cut: Central banks diverge over regional challenges

 Central bankers in three of the world's key economic regions have unveiled divergent monetary policies this week as they each contend with their own challenges.

-This week's moves reflect not only the different economic headwinds faced by the Eurozone, the United States and China, but also where they are in their cycle of monetary policy.
+The moves reflect the different economic headwinds faced by the Eurozone, the United States and China, and also where they are in their cycle of monetary policy.

 The US Federal Reserve began rapidly and aggressively raising rates in March last year, while the European Central Bank (ECB) adopted a more gradual approach to monetary tightening.